notaSWE/notablog/_posts/2023-03-06-I-Wrote-An-Aimbot-Using-Computer-Vision.md

 </video>

 It should become immediately obvious that:
-* I got incredibly lucky with the spawn of the first target and
+* I got incredibly lucky with the spawn of the first target
 * I am not very fast at aiming with a mouse

 # Enter OpenCV